Ignatius Park College

-Ignatius Park College is an independent Catholic secondary school for boys, located in Townsville, Queensland, Australia.
-The school is affiliated with Edmund Rice Education Australia network that operates under the direction of the Congregation of Christian Brothers.
+Ignatius Park College (IPC/Iggy Park) is an independent Catholic secondary school for boys in Townsville, Queensland, Australia.
+The school is affiliated with the Edmund Rice Education Australia network that operates under the direction of the Congregation of Christian Brothers.
 The school was established in 1969 at its current location in Cranbrook, though it was built as a successor school to Our Lady's Mount, the former Catholic boys' secondary that was located in Stanton Hill.
-The college has a student population of 1000 boys from Years 7 to 12.
+The college has a student population of ~1000 boys from Years 7 to 12.